Skip to content

 This is the mechanism that underpins the global trade in goods and services.
 Banks, companies and individuals trade around $6.6 trillion in foreign exchange transactions every day.
 That equates to more than 2.3x the entire annual GDP of the UK.

 As mentioned, you have a few different choices when it comes to forex trading.
-You can trade on the spot (cash) price, forex options or forex futures (called forex forwards).
-Regardless of how you want to trade forex with us, you’ll do so using derivatives like spread bets and CFDs.
+You can trade on the spot (cash) price, forex options or forex futures forwards.
+Regardless of how you want to trade forex with us, you’ll do so using US-listed futures or derivatives like spread bets and CFDs.

 We explain all of these methods in detail below.